swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

   this is where you work and make changes.
 - Make a new file called `top-things-to-learn.md` and put the title "Top Things We Want to Learn" in it.
-- `git status` -- highlight the "Untracked files" section and that git tells you how to add a file to the next commit.
+- `git status` -- highlight the "Untracked files" section and that Git tells you how to add a file to the next commit.

 ### Composing the Snapshot